Rejection and Importance Sampling based Perfect Simulation for Gibbs hard-sphere models: Introduction

-{\em Literature Review:} The existing literature offers several perfect sampling methods for Gibbs distributions, such as the dominated coupling from the past (dominated CFTP) \cite{KM00, KW98, MH12}, Fill's algorithm \cite{Fill98} and the backward-forward algorithm (BFA) by Ferrari et al. \cite{FFG02}; also see \cite{MH16, GNL00}.
-As mentioned in \cite{GNL00}, all these methods are, in some sense, complementary to each other.
-They take advantage of an important property that any given Gibbs distribution can be realized as an invariant measure of a spatial birth-and-death process, call it the target process.
-For example, the main ingredient of the dominated CFTP method is to construct a birth-and-death process backward in time starting from its steady-state at time zero such that it dominates the target process, and then use {\it thinning} on the dominating process to construct coupled upper and lower bound processes forward in time such that the coalescence of these two bounding processes assures a perfect sample from the invariant measure of the target process.
-A crucial drawback of the dominated CFTP method is that it exhibits so called {\it impatient-user bias} (a bias induced by the dependence of the running time of the algorithm on the output sample).
-Fill's algorithm is free of impatient-user bias, but applicable only under certain monotonicity properties (see \cite{FMMR00} and \cite{Thon99}).
+{\em Literature Review:} {The existing literature offers several perfect sampling methods for Gibbs hard-sphere models.
+Among these, the dominated coupling from the past (dominated CFTP) methods are most prominent and they are based on the seminal paper by Propp \& Wilson \cite{PW96}}; see \cite{KM00, KW98, MH12, Kendall15}.
+Another well-known perfect sampling method for the Gibbs hard-sphere models is called the backward-forward algorithm (BFA) by Ferrari et al. \cite{FFG02}; also see \cite{MH16, GNL00}. {To see some of the applications of perfect sampling for these models, refer to \cite{BKM08, BM06, MPB06}.
+For other related literature on perfect sampling for spatial point processes, refer to \cite{JMR10, HVM99}.} As mentioned in \cite{GNL00}, all the existing methods are, in some sense, complementary to each other.
+They take advantage of an important property that the distribution of a Gibbs hard-sphere model can be realized as an invariant measure of a spatial birth-and-death process, call it the {\em interaction process}.
+For example, the main ingredient of the dominated CFTP method is to construct a birth-and-death process backward in time starting from its steady-state at time zero such that it dominates the interaction process, and then use {\it thinning} on the dominating process to construct coupled upper and lower bound processes forward in time such that the coalescence of these two bounding processes assures a perfect sample from the target measure, which is the invariant measure of the interaction process.
 The BFA is based on the construction of the {\it clan of ancestors} that uses thinning of a dominating process and extends the applicability to infinite-volume measures.
-This also exhibits the impatient-user bias.\\
+A crucial drawback of the naive AR and the dominated CFTP methods is that they are guaranteed to be efficient only if the intensity of the Gibbs hard-sphere model is close to the intensity of the reference Poisson point process; see \cite{MH16} for details.
+In addition, most of the dominated CFTP methods suffer from the so-called {\it impatient-user bias} (a bias that is induced when a user aborts long runs of the algorithm); see \cite{Fill98}, \cite{FMMR00} and \cite{Thon99}.\\